-- propose to the Board of Directors a KBC Remuneration Policy that is aligned with KBC Group's longterm business strategy, its business objectives, risk appetite and values, and that recognises the interests of relevant stakeholders; - propose to the Board of Directors the remuneration, including the terms and other commitments to be made on the retirement, resignation or dismissal, of the members of the Board of Directors and the members of the Executive Committee of KBC Group, with the aim of ensuring fairness and avoiding reward for failure; - oversee the remuneration of Senior Managers responsible for the Group Control Functions and propose to the Supervisory Board the remuneration systems and individual remuneration packages of these persons; - advise the Board of Directors on compensation systems and individual compensation and severance packages for material Key Identified Staff; - advise the Board of Directors on retention/incentive bonuses in exceptional circumstances, i.e. if the business entity is divested, wound down or undergoing a major restructuring and a case can be made for the retention of key staff on risk and/or value preservation grounds; - advise the Board of Directors on any material exemptions or changes to the principles of the KBC Remuneration Policy; - monitor the application of the authority delegated to the Executive Committee and the Divisional Compensation Committee to ensure that policies and principles are being consistently and effectively applied, in specific to Key Identified Staff, seeking support and input from Corporate HR and Risk as appropriate and appropriate sign off from the business units; - approve the contents of the annual Remuneration Policy Statement for the NBB.
+- propose to the Board of Directors a KBC Remuneration Policy that is aligned with KBC Group's longterm business strategy, its business objectives, risk appetite and values, and that recognises the interests of relevant stakeholders; - propose to the Board of Directors the remuneration, including the terms and other commitments to be made on the retirement, resignation or dismissal of the members of the Board of Directors and the members of the Executive Committee of KBC Group, with the aim of ensuring fairness and avoiding reward for failure; - oversee the remuneration of senior managers responsible for the Group Control functions and propose to the Board of Directors the remuneration systems and individual remuneration packages of those persons; - advise the Board of Directors on compensation systems and individual compensation and severance packages for material Key Identified Staff; - advise the Board of Directors on retention/incentive bonuses in exceptional circumstances, i.e. if the business entity is divested, wound down or undergoing a major restructuring and a case can be made for the retention of key staff on risk- and/or value-preservation grounds; - advise the Board of Directors on any material exemptions or changes to the principles of the KBC Remuneration Policy; - monitor the application of the authority delegated to the Executive Committee and the Divisional Compensation Committee to ensure that policies and principles are being consistently and effectively applied, in particular to Key Identified Staff, seek support and input from Corporate HR and Risk, as appropriate, and ensure appropriate sign-off from the business entities; - approve the annual Remuneration Policy Statement for the NBB.

-Besides the role of the Remuneration Committee, The Risk and Compliance Committee is a committee of the Supervisory Board of KBC Group and acts as an independent reviewer of the KBC Remuneration Policy and practices and oversees whether the risk tolerance and strategy framework is integrated in the remuneration policy and incentives provided by the remuneration system take into consideration risk appetite, capital, liquidity and the likelihood and timing of earnings.
+Besides the Remuneration Committee, the Risk & Compliance Committee is another committee of the Board of Directors of KBC Group.
+It acts as an independent reviewer of the KBC Remuneration Policy and practices, and oversees whether risk tolerance and the strategy framework are integrated into the remuneration policy and whether incentives provided by the remuneration system take account of risk appetite, capital, liquidity and the likelihood and timing of earnings.

-The remuneration governance bodies on the level of the Group are responsible to ensure that the requirements of the Remuneration Policy are coherently observed at subsidiary level.
-Additionally, if required by national regulations, remuneration governance bodies are established at subsidiary level.
+The remuneration governance bodies at group level are responsible for ensuring that the requirements of the Remuneration Policy are coherently observed at subsidiary level.
+If required by national regulations, these governance bodies are also established at subsidiary level.

 Decisions regarding remuneration systems and individual remuneration packages for Key Identified Staff are ratified by the respective governance body of the subsidiary.